Home » Pickles » Turmeric Pickled Cauliflower & Carrots

 They were softer because they probably weren’t as fresh, but I still remember how they tasted.
 This recipe for pickled cauliflower and carrots is inspired by the pickles in that wrap.

-They’re full of warm spice and peppery bite from the turmeric, tangy from the vinegar brine, and have a wonderful tender-crisp texture.
+They’re flavored with warm spices and have a peppery bite from the turmeric, tang from the vinegar brine, and have a wonderful tender-crisp texture.

 These veggies are pickled in a brine with the super-spice, turmeric, which is known for aiding with inflammation in addition to helping with many other ailments.